anikpuranik/Natural-Language-Processing/Sentiment Analysis/README.md

 Here, few techniques for detecting sentiment are explained

-### 1. Rule-based Apporach:
+### 1. Lexicon Apporach:
-This type of Sentiment analysis is performed by assigning sentiment to each word. and than cummulative score is added for each of the word to infer whether it is positive or negative.
-VADER uses rule-based approach.
+This type of Sentiment analysis is performed by assigning score to each word. and than cummulative score is added for each of the word to infer whether it is positive or negative.
+VADER uses rule-based or lexicon approach.

 Advantages:
-1. This approach is better for dataset of small size.
+1. This approach is good for small as well as large dataset.
-2. It does not required training time and can be implemented using library.
+2. It is quick to implement.

 Disadvantages:
 1. It is not good for determining mixed sense sentences.
 E.g. Irony, Sarcasm.
 2. Although, already trained on multiple words, any out of vocabulary word is ignored.
 E.g. Typo's, social media trends.
-3. It can not be trained to understand the word based on the context.
-E.g. he was happy vs he is happy provide the same result.
-4. Change in word order provide the same result, so meaning of sentence is hard to obtain.
-E.g. playing not sleeping vs sleeping not playing.

 ### 2. Machine Learning:
 Instead of taking word as an individual, here complete sentence is taken into account and thus each word within can be trained differently.
 Multiple algorithm can be used and tuning is easier.
-With good amount of training data it outperform Rule-based Approach.

 Advantages:
 1. It is able to detect sentence with mixed sense (E.g. not bad, too good).